yashdubeyy/multilingual-translator/README.md

 ## Overview

-The Multilingual Text Translator is a web-based application that leverages Hugging Face's MarianMT neural machine translation models to provide high-quality translations between English, French, Spanish, German, Hindi, and potentially other languages.
+TranslateNow is a web-based application that leverages Hugging Face's MarianMT neural machine translation models to provide high-quality translations between English, French, Spanish, German, Hindi, and potentially other languages.
 The application features a modern, responsive user interface with real-time translation, history tracking, and various interactive elements that enhance the user experience.

 ## Features